txavier/AutoClutch/README.md

 (http://jasonwatmore.com/post/2014/07/16/Dynamic-LINQ-Using-strings-to-sort-by-properties-and-child-object-properties.aspx) (https://github.com/kahanu/System.Linq.Dynamic).

 ## Dependency Injection Example
 Here is a simple example of how to use structuremap with AutoRepo.
+Please note the 'TrackerEnabledDbContext.TrackerContext' class inherits from the 'DbContext' class.
+So you will have to specify this 'TrackerEnabledDbContext.TrackerContext' for your dependency injection engine to find a concrete class for.

 	public class DefaultRegistry : Registry {
 	        public DefaultRegistry() {